F0lak/dm_open_ref/ref/notes/projection-matrix.md

 +   [matrix](/ref/matrix.md)
 +   [Color matrix](/ref/%7Bnotes%7D/color-matrix.md)

-Note+ Currently this feature applies only to particle effects, using the `transform` var.
+Note: Currently this feature applies only to particle effects, using the `transform` var.

 Normally icons in BYOND can only be